 After that, you should have a team advancing out of group A. Do the same for group B. Those two teams are your final teams.
 In the CWS, they play a best of three series for the championship.
 Pick who you think will win it all and if they will win it in two games or three.
 Then, for a tie breaker, guess how many runs will be scored in the championship series (the final two or three games).

 It might be easier for you to fill it out on paper first.
 But to enter the contest, leave a comment looking something similar to this.

-Stony Brook over Kent State in three games, 42 runs scored
+Indiana over NC St in three games, 42 runs scored

 For the sake of the tie breaker, do not pick a number already chosen by someone else.
 Even if your teams don't make it to the finals, the tiebreaker will still apply to you in the event of a tie.

 If you guess every game right, including how many games will be played in the finals, you can come out with 22 points.
-In the past, I have done a winner and runner-up.
-But, this year there will be just one winner.
 As for the prizes, I haven't figured that out yet.
 It will probably mostly consist of stuff brought home from Omaha.

-The CWS begins at 5:00 PM, eastern, on Friday, June 15.
+The CWS begins at 3:00 PM, eastern, on Saturday, June 15.
 So, all entries must be in by that point.
 If you have any questions at all, feel free to email me at zman40 at hotmail dot com.
 Or, just ask in the comments.
-Good luck!